SciAps/DART-SD410-manifest/README.md

 ```bash
 adb -d shell mount -o rw,remount / && adb -d shell mount -o rw,remount /system
 ```
-If you are building for the ngx, you will need to switch your kernel branch to **LA.BR.1.2.4-01810-8x16_NGX** until we figure out how to get Kconfig and dtsi files to play nicely with one another.

 ### Flashing (define TARGET as *chem200* or *ngx*)
 Reboot the device into the bootloader: